Why video feedback?

 How does it work?

-Note: If a Born to Fly™ reviewer is traveling to your area (i.e. for workshops or a teacher training), you may request to complete part of the review process live.
+Note: If a Born to Fly™ reviewer is traveling to your area (i.e. for workshops or a teacher training), you may request to complete part of the review process in person.
 This requires that you teach the appropriate level/apparatus that matches the certification you are pursuing, and that the class is scheduled at a time when that reviewer can attend.
 Please contact us for further information.

 When will I receive feedback?